Amaravati, Polavaram farmers pour out woes to Rahul Gandhi during yatra | Headlines

 A young girl walked a few paces hand-in-hand with Rahul Gandhi.

-He wrapped his arm around the shoulders of a differently-abled girl and enquired about her.
+He wrapped his arm around the shoulders of a differently-abled girl and enquired about her, as she walked with him.

 Rahul Gandhi made a night halt at Chagi village under Adoni.